-Level 1 applies at all times unless the District Board of Directors has declared another level.
+Level 1 applies at all times up to and inlcuding 10 percent water shortage, unless the District Board of Directors has declared another level.
 Level 1 is designed to ensure customers use water efficiently and eliminate water waste at all times.

 At Level 1, the District will utilize its public education and outreach efforts to raise public awareness of the following mandatory water-use efficiency practices:

-- No irrigating residential or commercial landscapes during or within forty-eight (48) hours following measurable rainfall.
+3. No irrigating residential or commercial landscapes during or within 48 hours following measurable rainfall.

-- Irrigate residential and commercial landscape before 8 a.m. and after 8 p.m. only.
-Irrigation of new turf/plantings is exempt from these watering hour restrictions for a period of 30 days following the date of planting.
+4. Irrigate residential and commercial landscape with in-ground or hose-end sprinkler systems before 8 a.m. and after 6 p.m. only.
+Irrigation of new turf and/or plantings is exempt from these watering hour restrictions for a period of 30 days following the date of planting.
 Watering is permitted at any time with a hand-held hose equipped with a positive shut-off nozzle, a bucket, or when a drip/micro-irrigation system/equipment is used.

-- Irrigate landscape outside newly constructed homes and buildings in a manner that is consistent with regulations or other requirements established by the California Building Standards Commission and the California Department of Housing and Community Development.
+7. Irrigate landscape outside of newly constructed homes and buildings in a manner that is consistent with regulations or other requirements established by the California Building Standards Commission and the Department of Housing and Community Development.

-- Repair all water leaks within forty-eight (48) hours of notification by the district unless other arrangements are made with the general manager.
+12. Repair all water leaks within 48 hours of notification by the District unless other arrangements are made with the General Manager.

 13. Use recycled or non-potable water for construction purposes when available.